 Figure 4.
 A. A composite echogram shows the average daily pattern of acoustic scattering strength as a function of depth over the study period.
 Overlaid on this as a red line is the vertical speed of the change in the weighted mean depth of scattering, highlighting the timing of vertical migration.
-The gray line shows the mean attenuance measured in the particulate carbon trap while the black dashed line represents the same data offset 8 hours earlier to match the strongest observed correlation with the acoustic data.
-B. Images from the particulate carbon trap taken near the peaks and nulls in the measured attenuance on each of three consecutive days from the middle of the study period.
+The gray line shows the mean attenuance measured in the optical particulate carbon trap while the black dashed line represents the same data offset 8 hours earlier to match the strongest observed correlation with the acoustic data.
+B. Images from the optical particulate carbon trap taken near the peaks and nulls in the measured attenuance on each of three consecutive days from the middle of the study period.
 Over each of the selected days, diel peaks accounted for ~35% of the total carbon flux of ~0.3 g C m-2 d-1.
 These samples illustrate the patterns observed in carbon flux and the forms of carbon found in the trap throughout each diel cycle.

 Table 1.
-Summary of best subsets multiple regression models for daily mean and diel variability (diel peak/mean) attenuance values from the particulate carbon trap at the MARS cabled observatory.
-Attenuance and fluorescence data collected by the particulate carbon trap were shifted 8 hours earlier to align with the echosounder data before daily values were calculated (n=92 days).
+Summary of best subsets multiple regression models for daily mean and diel variability (diel peak/mean) attenuance values from the optical particulate carbon trap at the MARS cabled observatory.
+Attenuance and fluorescence data collected by the optical particulate carbon trap were shifted 8 hours earlier to align with the echosounder data before daily values were calculated (n=92 days).